Linked Campaigns 101: What to Write in Your Linked Email Campaigns

 This is the third post in our series about the many ways you can use Campaigns, AWeber’s new email automation platform, to deliver AWesome content to your subscribers.
-Check out our previous posts about creating welcome campaigns and writing email courses.
+Check out our previous posts about creating welcome campaigns.

 Has a business ever made you feel really special?
 One time, my favorite weather app/cat tweeted at me and it made my day.
 Social media is a great place to start those relationships with your customers, but email marketing can take them to a whole new level.